 You can learn more about my method in my Harm Reduction Guide to Coming off Psychiatric Drugs.

 When an individual goes through extreme emotional distress the entire family is involved.
 Parents and siblings, friends and partners feel both powerless and an urgent need to help.
-I have worked with family members seeking ways forward beyond traditional diagnosis and institutionalization: I approach families as unique shared systems with deep mythic histories and powerful potential for growth.
+I have worked with family members seeking ways forward beyond traditional diagnosis and institutionalization: I approach families as unique shared social fields with deep mythic histories and powerful potential for growth.

-Often by changing one aspect of the system other aspects can transform: the “identified patient” may only reflect the larger context.
+Often by engaging one aspect of the field other aspects can transform: the “identified patient” may only reflect the larger context.
 Social oppression, trauma, and historical forces also play a powerful role, as families seek new ways of understanding themselves beyond accepted norms.
 In addition to Process Work, I have studied the Open Dialogue and Dialogic Practice approaches with Dr. Jaakko Seikkula and Dr. Mary Olson at the Mill River Institute.
 I am also inspired by how we are re-inventing family life, as we all learn to define intentional family for ourselves and nurture more authentic social connections and greater personal freedom.